Skip to main content

 The Office of Graduate Admissions and Recruitment seeks to respond promptly and fairly to all students who apply for residency changes.

 1. Each student requesting residency classification should have a strong, well-documented case for a change in residency status.
-Ample and specific guidelines are available to assure you have good cause to initiate a change
+Ample and specific guidelines are available to ensure you have good cause to initiate a change.

-2. Completing the Application for Classification as a Resident Student at WVU is mandatory prior to discussing residency reclassification with Office of Graduate Admissions and Recruitment personnel.
+2. Completing the Application for Classification as a Resident Student at the University is mandatory before discussing residency reclassification with Office of Graduate Admissions and Recruitment personnel.

 3. Attach all copies of supporting evidence (e.g., driver’s license, tax forms, etc.) to the application.
 Neglecting to submit supporting documents will delay the decision.

 4. Submit your application and supporting documents to the “Graduate Residency Reclassification” at the address below.
-The evidence should demonstrate that the student established domicile 12 months prior to initial enrollment at the university, or that an error was made at the point of admission.
-Please review BOG Academics Rule 2.4 for reclassification guidelines.
-Merely answering the “Additional Information” questions on the application affirmatively does not necessarily establish residency for tuition and fee purposes.
-It is the student’s responsibility to submit all supporting evidence to be considered with the student’s application.
-No additional evidence or documentation will be considered after the application has been submitted unless it is requested by the Office of Graduate Admissions and Recruitment.
+Evidence must show that you established domicile 12 months before initial enrollment or that an error occurred at the point of admission.
+Review BOG Academics Rule 2.4 for guidelines.
+Simply answering “Additional Information” questions affirmatively does not necessarily establish residency for tuition and fee purposes.
+You are responsible for submitting all supporting evidence with your application.
+No additional evidence or documentation will be considered after submission unless it is requested by the Office of Graduate Admissions and Recruitment.

 5. Your application will be reviewed.
 If your residency status request is granted, you will be notified in writing.
 If a denial is issued, you will be sent a written explanation and informed of appropriate appeal procedures.